openconfig/kne/docs/vendor.md

 ### Deviations

-The vendor should supply a document that describes what series of devices this image emulates as well as known limits and deviations.
+The vendor should supply a document that describes what series of devices the image emulates as well as known limits and deviations.
 These include

 * Protocols not supported